encode/django-rest-framework/docs/api-guide/authentication.md

 This policy uses [HTTP Basic Authentication][basicauth], signed against a user's username and password.
 User basic authentication is generally only appropriate for testing.

-**Note:** If you run `UserBasicAuthentication` in production your API must be `https` only, or it will be completely insecure.
+**Note:** If you run `UserBasicAuthentication` in production your API should be `https` only.
 You should also ensure that your API clients will always re-request the username and password at login, and will never store those details to persistent storage.

 If successfully authenticated, `UserBasicAuthentication` provides the following credentials.